DinoChiesa/ApigeeEdge-Java-SecureRandom/README.md

    ```

 4. if you edit proxy bundles offline, copy the resulting jar file, available in
-   target/edge-java-callout-prng-1.0.2.jar to your apiproxy/resources/java directory.
+   target/apigee-java-callout-prng-20220802.jar to your apiproxy/resources/java directory.
 If you
-   don't edit proxy bundles offline, upload the jar file into the API Proxy via the Edge
+   don't edit proxy bundles offline, upload the jar file into the API Proxy via the Apigee
    API Proxy Editor .
-Also upload the Guava jar from the target/lib directory.

 5. include an XML file for the Java callout policy in your
    apiproxy/resources/policies directory.
 It should look as shown above.

-6. use the Edge UI, or a command-line tool like [pushapi](https://github.com/carloseberhardt/apiploy) or [importAndDeploy](https://github.com/DinoChiesa/apigee-edge-js/blob/master/examples/importAndDeploy.js) or similar to
+6. use the APigee UI, or a command-line tool like [apigeecli](https://github.com/apigee/apigeecli) or [importAndDeploy](https://github.com/DinoChiesa/apigee-edge-js-examples/blob/main/importAndDeploy.js) or similar to
-   import the proxy into an Edge organization, and then deploy the proxy .
+   import the proxy into an Apigee organization, and then deploy the proxy .
    Eg,
    ```
    node importAndDeploy.js -v -o ORGNAME -e test -n prng -d bundle